KGabalins/microservicesLesson/README.md

 This is just for learning purposes so I can learn how to use Git, GitHub, GoLang and others.

-If you're interested into learning the same lesson as I'm learning then check out Nick Jackson's (Building Microservices with Go) playlist [here](https://www.youtube.com/watch?v=VzBGi_n65iU&list=PLmD8u-IFdreyh6EUfevBcbiuCKzFk0EW_).
+If you're interested into learning the same lesson as I'm then check out Nick Jackson's (Building Microservices with Go) playlist [here](https://www.youtube.com/watch?v=VzBGi_n65iU&list=PLmD8u-IFdreyh6EUfevBcbiuCKzFk0EW_).